dappforce/x-seller-squid/README.md

 ## Pending Orders

-Current squid has custom API calls upon main API which is based on [schema.graphql](./schema.graphql).
+The current Squid has custom API calls based on the main API which is based on [schema.graphql](./schema.graphql).
-Custom resolvers are implemented regarding [Subsquid's recommendations.](https://docs.subsquid.io/graphql-api/custom-resolvers/)
+Custom resolvers have been implemented based on [Subsquid's recommendations](https://docs.subsquid.io/graphql-api/custom-resolvers/).

-### PendingOrder entity
+### PendingOrder Entity

-As Pending Orders must be available for all clients immediately after creation, so we cannot use native Squid Store functions and its native DB (because Squid saves data to DB by one transaction which commits in the end of each batch.
-This provides pretty big delay in accessibility of custom data for fetch by other clients).
+Pending Orders must be available for all clients immediately after creation, so we cannot use the native Squid Store functions and its native DB.
+This is because Squid saves data to the DB with just one transaction which commits at the end of each batch.
+This provides a pretty big delay in the accessibility of custom data for retrieval by other clients.

-As result, Pending Orders are managed by [ServiceLocalStorage](./src/serviceLocalStorageClient/client.ts) client which based on TypeORM + SQLite.
-It's fast and lightweight solution.
+As result, Pending Orders are managed by a [ServiceLocalStorage](./src/serviceLocalStorageClient/client.ts) client which is based on TypeORM + SQLite.
+It's a fast and lightweight solution.

-#### Structure of PendingOrder entity
+#### Structure Of The PendingOrder Entity

-Source code can be found [here](./src/serviceLocalStorageClient/model/pendingOrder.ts).
+The source code can be found [here](./src/serviceLocalStorageClient/model/pendingOrder.ts).

 ```typescript
 export class PendingOrder {